allistairhakim/blog/docs/_posts/2025-09-17-smolder-alexandria-writup.markdown

 `Smolder Alexandria` is a web challenge whose main functionality we can access is a a log look up system.
 Based on the search, it returns a series of logs corresponding to that search (essentially a grep).
 We needed to find a way to access `flag.txt` and the data within it to solve the challenge.

 **Preliminary Testing**
 First, I tested some vault searches and payloads to test for common vulnerabilities.
 First, I tried to test for SQL injections and Command Injections.
-I tried `'` but it doesn't return anything quite interesting, but when I try using the character \` in for example, \`whoami\`, I find that the character is blocked.
+I some SQL payloads but they didn't return anything quite interesting, but when I tried using the character \` in for example, \`whoami\`, I found that the character was blocked.
 A blacklist can sometimes point to a vulnerability that was found and attempted to be patched, so I focused on finding ways to command inject while bypassing the blacklist.

 **Gathering Info**
 I tested which characters were allowed and which weren't allowed using a simple Python script.
-I first ran the website through Burp Suite proxy, tried to send a vault search, and captured the request to retrieve the request information.
-Once done, I made a simple Python script to try every ASCII character and output the raw response and whether it was blocked or not.
+I first ran the website through Burp Suite proxy, sent a vault search, and captured the request to retrieve information on how to make the request myself (you could also more simply just open the network tab on Chrome).
+Once done, I made a simple Python script to try searching for every ASCII character and output the raw response and whether it was blocked or not.
 I outputted this to an excel sheet for easy viewing.

 We noted that the following characters were not allowed, everything else was:
 ```